D-practice/Flappy-Bird-in-Flie-Explorer/README.md

 This project was inspired by CodeBullet.
 Go check him out.
 This code is not complete.
-It still lack scoring system and win-lose conditions.
+It still lacks a scoring system and win-lose conditions.
-I might make some gramma mistake.
+I might make some grammar mistakes.
 Feel free to point it out.